dapr/go-sdk/examples/sagaexecutor/README.md

 2023/12/19 14:44:01 Finished sending starts & stops
 2023/12/19 14:44:01 Sleeping for quite a bit to allow time to receive any callbacks
 ```
 I removed use of the Dapr Statestore and used Postgres directly having created my own table for Saga log entries as shown above.
-The Subscriber & Poller components can't access the same Dapr State entries other than using Postgres.

 I also tested this with the GCP Pub/Sub and the updated pubsub.yaml for GCP is as below:
 ```